Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "Why comfort checks should be explained with careful limits" belongs in the blog because it explains the decision before the download.
-For "Why comfort checks should be explained with careful limits", the reader may be in a week where reminders have started to feel like pressure, and the job is to keep progress notes useful without turning them into self-critique.
-This article gives context for "Why comfort checks should be explained with careful limits", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Careful limit: comfort checks" belongs in the blog because it explains the decision before the download.
+For "Careful limit: comfort checks", the reader may be in a week where reminders have started to feel like pressure, and the job is to keep progress notes useful without turning them into self-critique.
+This article gives context for "Careful limit: comfort checks", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway